iamendy/Givvie/README.md

 ## ✨ Inspiration

-Inflation in Africa is on the rise.
+Hyperinflation in Africa is on the rise.
 As of 2022, the overall inflation rate in Sub-Saharan Africa is expected to grow to 12.2 percent.
 The surge follows a global tendency, as consumer prices soar all over the world, impacting advanced as well as emerging and developing economies

 In Nigeria, where most youths are tech savvy, they're converting their Naira to USD through the banks, to hedge against hyperinflation.
 This comes with extra overhead of account maintenace costs, service charges and other charges by the bank.
 This approach tend to create more problem than it solves.